 If a debt resulted because of missed payments that are required of the debtor, such as those for child support, then execution and levy can only be for the missed payments.

-The writ of execution is an order for the sheriff to seize the debtor's nonexempt property and take into legal custody (in custodia legis)—what is otherwise known as levy.
+The writ of execution is an order for the sheriff to seize the debtor's nonexempt property and take into legal custody (in custodia legis)— what is otherwise known as levy.
 The writ is only valid for a limited time determined by state law, usually 60 to 180 days.
-The date that the writ expires is the return date—afterward, the judgment creditor would need to get another writ.
+The date that the writ expires is the return date — afterward, the judgment creditor would need to get another writ.

 A money judgment has only a finite lifetime, which typically ranges from 5 to 10 years, depending on state law.
 Afterwards, the judgment become dormant and the judgment creditor can no longer use the judgment to get a writ of execution which is necessary for execution and levy.

 A dormant judgment can become legally effective again through revival or renewal.
 The procedure of revival is derived from the common law writ of scire facia.
-States have different procedures for revival, including limitations on the duration of the renewed period and on how often a judgment can be revived.
+States have different procedures for revival, including limits on the duration of the renewed period and on how often a judgment can be revived.
 However, a revived judgment may lose its priority against competing claims.

 A judgment creditor can obtain a writ of execution as many times as it wants as long as the judgment is not dormant and the creditor does not have any outstanding writs.

 After the judgment creditor receives the writ of execution from the court clerk, he delivers it to the sheriff.
-In some states, the delivery of the writ to the sheriff creates an execution lien against all of the debtor's nonexempt property.
+In some states, the delivery of the writ to the sheriff creates an execution lien against all the debtor's nonexempt property.
 However, it is a contingent, inchoate lien until the sheriff actually seizes the property and brings it within legal custody.
 Then the property is identified and the execution lien becomes choate or perfected, so the property is protected against being sold by the debtor or from levy by another creditor.